sacollins34/repo_test/README.md

 I hope I am doing all this correctly

 "Here is some new text I am adding from the terminal to update the READ file."

+## Pulling Changes from GitHub

+What is the most appropriate way to make the edits?